stemado/workshop1/README.md

 - http://localhost:3000/login
 - http://localhost:3000/api-demo

-Our app will serve these REST API methods/endpoints
+Our app will serve these RESTful API methods/endpoints
 --------------

 These API endpoints provide a way to POST user credentials